-Another way to communicate with Twitter is through direct messaging (DM).
-The messages are private, between you and the receiver, but keep in mind what you say could still be leaked — so make sure whatever you send is something you’d feel comfortable having publicly posted.
+Another way to communicate using Twitter is through direct messaging (DM).
+The messages are private, between you and the receiver, but keep in mind what you say could still be leaked — just make sure whatever you send is something you’d feel comfortable having publicly posted.

 Go to Settings > Accounts > you should see a checkbox marked “Receive direct messages from any follower.”

-This is the second most popular way to share content.
-The first most popular are liking a tweet.
+This is the second most popular way to share content – the most popular is liking a tweet.
 Liking someone’s tweet is not visible to your followers on a desktop but will show up in the feed on mobile.

 Retweeting a tweet is visible on both platforms.

-To retweet a tweet you simply hit the retweet button (seen below)
+To retweet a tweet you simply hit the retweet button (see below)

-Hashtags allow a social media platform to categorise the content on their site.
-Kind of like labelling.
+Hashtags allow a social media platform to categorise the content on their site, a form of labelling.
 The symbol “#” placed before a piece of text within a tweet indicates that this is what you’re talking about in this tweet.
-You can have as many of these as possible (just don’t go too overboard).
-I suggest a maximum of 3 hashtags.
+You can have as many of these as you want (just don’t go too crazy)… I’d suggest a maximum of 3 hashtags.

 To find out all of the other content curated around a certain hashtag you can simply click on the hashtag or do a search.
 This will then show you a long list of other tweets that have used the same hashtag.

-If you’re using hashtags for business then try to use industry-related hashtags where possible.
-For example, if you are a plumber, consider using #plumbing #plumber #waterleak #plumbingtips (you get the idea).
-That way, if potential clients are doing a search you may have a chance of appearing in the search results.
-Especially if you use these hashtags frequently.
+If you’re using hashtags for business, try to use industry-related hashtags where possible.
+For example, if you are a plumber, consider using #plumbing #plumber #waterleak #plumbingtips (you get the gist).
+That way, if potential clients are doing a search, you may have a chance of appearing in the search results, especially if you use these hashtags frequently.

 If you have set up your account correctly, you should be tweeting, liking and retweeting content.
 Where possible, try to be consistent with your brand and niche.
 The moment you start tweeting politics or what happened last night on “Game of Thrones” you’re likely to turn people off and will result in a slew of unfollowers.